myarotskaya/architecture-center/docs/data/technology-choices/olap-data-stores.md

 ms:date: 01/17/2018
 ---

-# Choosing an OLAP data store
+# Choosing an online analytical processing (OLAP) data store

+Online analytical processing (OLAP) is a technology that organizes large business databases and supports complex analysis.
+(For more information, see [Online analytical processing](../scenarios/online-analytical-processing.md).)
+This topic compares the main options for OLAP solutions in Azure.

 ## What are your options when choosing an OLAP data store?
-In Azure, all of the following data stores will meet the core requirements for online analytical processing (OLAP):
+In Azure, all of the following data stores will meet the core requirements for OLAP:

 - [SQL Server with Columnstore indexes](/sql/relational-databases/indexes/get-started-with-columnstore-for-real-time-operational-analytics)
 - [Azure Analysis Services](/azure/analysis-services/analysis-services-overview)